 A locator is an object that resolves an object identity to a proxy.
-Locator objects are used to build location services, such as IceGrid.
+A locator object is implemented by a location service.

-· Plug-in manager
+Plug-in manager

 Plug-ins are objects that add features to a communicator.
 For example, IceSSL is implemented as a plug-in.
 Each communicator has a plug-in manager that implements the Ice::PluginManager interface and provides access to the set of plug-ins for a communicator.